-If you’re a beginner and want to learn to keep bees, build a hive or just get close to bees for the first time then we have the course for you.
-Take a look at the range of courses we have to offer, from a Taster Day to an intensive Beginners’ Weekend, click on the one you want and you can book online today.
+If you’re a beginner and want to learn to keep bees, build a hive or just get close to bees for the first time then we have a course for you.

 If you’re thinking of coming on one of our beekeeping courses from a bit further afield, the hotels and B&Bs below offer a range of alternatives to suit most tastes and budgets.
 Even if you’re only on a one day course, why not make a weekend or a short holiday around it?
 We’re in a beautiful part of the country, with the Victorian seaside town of Llandudno and the walled town of Conwy nearby with its splendid castle, Bodnant Garden and Welsh Food Centre are literally on our doorstep and the mountains and lakes of Snowdonia National Park are just down the road.

 |Furnace Farmhouse: This restored farmhouse B&B is found at Bodnant Welsh Food, where our Beekeeping Visitor Centre is located, and offers guests a choice of 6 beautifully appointed rooms, each featuring breath-taking views over the Conwy Estuary.
 The accommodation has been elegantly finished with stylish furnishings, ironwork lights and Welsh handmade fabrics; offering a tranquil rest after a hard days learning. www.bodnant-welshfood.co.uk/accommodation Tel: 01492 651100|